Skip to main content

 Is there a generic for Vyvanse?

-Yes, the FDA has approved a Vyvanse generic.
-It is called lisdexamfetamine.
+Yes, the FDA has approved a Vyvanse generic under the name lisdexamfetamine dimesylate, or more commonly, lisdexamfetamine.
 The first generics for Vyvanse were approved in August 2023.
 Generic lisdexamfetamine is available in the same formulations as brand-name Vyvanse: oral capsules and chewable tablets.

 Generic Vyvanse shortage

 You may have heard about shortages of certain ADHD drugs over the past few years, including Adderall (amphetamine and dextroamphetamine) and Vyvanse, among others.
-As of June 6, 2025, the American Society of Health-System Pharmacists (ASHP) has reported that there are still some shortages of generic lisdexamfetamine—although brand-name Vyvanse does not seem to be affected at this time.
+As of early 2026, the American Society of Health-System Pharmacists (ASHP) still lists generic lisdexamfetamine capsules in shortage from some manufacturers, while brand-name Vyvanse from Takeda has remained available.
 Specifically:

-As drug availability can change on a day-to-day basis, it is advisable to check with your preferred pharmacy to see if they have your prescription in stock.
+As drug availability can change on a day-to-day basis, it’s best to check with your preferred pharmacy to see if they have your prescription in stock.

-What are the differences between brand-name and generic Vyvanse?
+What are the differences between generic vs. brand-name Vyvanse?

-Vyvanse and its generic, lisdexamfetamine, contain the same active ingredient in the same amount for each strength and dosage form.
+Vyvanse and its generic contain the same active ingredient in the same strengths for each dosage form.
 The FDA must approve generic drugs to come on the market, but they can only be marketed once the original patent granted to the brand-name manufacturer has expired.
-Generic drugs must prove themselves equivalent to the brand in dose and effect.
-Generic drugs may have different inactive ingredients than the original brand-name drug.
-Generic drugs may also have other physical attributes from the brand, such as the size, shape, imprint, or color of the pill.
+Generic drugs must be equivalent to the brand in dosage and effects.
+The main differences are in the inactive ingredients, such as fillers or dyes, and in the appearance of the capsule or chewable tablet, including its size, shape, and color.

 RELATED: What are authorized generics?